Veronica-Joseph/TryHackMe/Splunk:ExploringSPL.md

 - SPL : A query language used in Splunk to create powerful and efficient searches by combining various functions and commands.

 ## Task 2 : Connect with the Lab

+### What is the name of the host in the Data Summary tab?

+**Steps to find the host name:**
+1. Deploy the machine.
+2. `Note` that this room uses windowslogs.
+3. On the site, click `Search & Reporting` in the top-left menu.
+4. Click on `Data Summary`, as the question asks for the host name in this section.
+5. Under the Hosts section, one host is listed.

+### Host Name
+cyber-host